Victordeleusse/Ecole-42-born2beroot/Guide/Debian_configuration.md

 ```
 Be careful with the numbered, index are reinitialized after a deletion (check between deletes to get the correct port index number!)

+In order to check where the connexion are establish : `$ sudo ss -tunlp` -> Allow ports to enable connexions ;)

 ## SSH Setup

 Install OpenSSH: